Incident Workflows

 - Click Run Workflow.

-To configure a manual trigger, follow the instructions in Create an Incident Workflow and select Manual Trigger when you Add Triggers to the Workflow.
+To configure a manual trigger, follow the instructions in Create an Incident Workflow and select Manual Trigger when you Add Triggers.

 Manually Run a Workflow via Slack